sonatype-nexus-community/nexus-repository-puppet/README.md

 There are a range of options for installing the puppet plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

+### Easiest Install

+Thanks to some upstream work in Nexus Repository, it's become a LOT easier to install a plugin.
+To install the `puppet` plugin, follow these steps:

+* Build the plugin with `mvn clean package -PbuildKar`
+* Copy the `nexus-repository-puppet-0.1.x-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.

+Once you've done this, go ahead and either restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.

+You should see `puppet (proxy)` in the available Repository Recipes to use, if all has gone according to plan :)

 ### Temporary Install

 Installations done via the Karaf console will be wiped out with every restart of Nexus Repository.
 This is a